behreajj/CamZup/README.md

   - The [PShape](https://processing.org/reference/PShape.html) interface has numerous problems stemming from both its implementation and its design.
 This library uses `Curve` and `Mesh` objects instead. [shapeMode](https://processing.org/reference/shapeMode_.html) is not supported.

 - 2D
+  - Using `YupJ2`'s `rotate` or `rotateZ` will cause shapes with strokes to jitter.
+A discussion the Processing forum about this issue can be found [here](https://discourse.processing.org/t/text-seems-jittery-when-moving-in-a-circular-pattern/19548).
   - The [arc](https://processing.org/reference/arc_.html) implementation has been changed to `mod` the start and stop angles.
   -  In OpenGL renderers, an arc will not have rounded corners, no matter which [strokeJoin](https://processing.org/reference/strokeJoin_.html) and [strokeCap](https://processing.org/reference/strokeCap_.html) methods you specify.
   - `CORNER` is supported for [rectMode](https://processing.org/reference/rectMode_.html), [ellipseMode](https://processing.org/reference/ellipseMode_.html) and [imageMode](https://processing.org/reference/imageMode_.html).
 However it is less intuitive with these renderers.
 For that reason, `CENTER` is the default alignment.